raynamharris/DataForTACCCourse/README.md

 - The scripts are stored in bin/
 - The data are stored in data/
 - The results/ will be populated automatically using the lines of code at the .slurm file.
 I've used variables to name results sub-directories with the job name and job number so that all results are stored with unique identifies for good record keeping.
+You can see an example output from one time I ran this.

 ## Feedback Welcome